 Cross Country Skiing

-A nice area free of crowds, the Muskeg Creek Trails double as groomed one track cross-country and skate skiing trails in the winter.
+A nice area free of crowds, the Muskeg Creek Trails are maintained and groomed for classic and skate skiing trails in the winter.
 Enjoy 15km of trails, ranging from easy to advanced, right within town limits.
-Maps at all trail junctions let you know where you are to help stay the course.
+Signage at all trail junctions lets you know where you are to help stay the course.
 If you only have an evening to spare, 1.2km of trails are lighted